Andrea Bartha

-Andrea Bartha is a Hungarian set- and costume-designer, visual artist.
+Andrea Bartha is a Hungarian set designer, costume designer, and visual artist.

 Biography

 Andrea Bartha was born in Budapest, Hungary.
-She studied painting and art-history at the University of Costa Rica, San José.
-By this time she worked for the Teatro Nacional de Costa Rica, first as a scenic artist, later as a designer.
+She studied painting and art history at the University of Costa Rica, San José.
+By this time she worked for the Teatro Nacional de Costa Rica, first as a scenic artist, then later as a designer.
 Continuing her studies in Budapest at the ELTE University, Faculty of Human Sciences, she graduated in History and Philosophy of Art, then carried on postgraduate studies in the subject of History and Theory of Theater.
-She published articles related to visuality on theater-stage.
-Her book about Theater Design at the Turn of the Century was published by the Hungarian Theater Institute (OSZMI) in 1990.
+She published articles related to visuality on theater and stage.
+Her book, Theater Design at the Turn of the Century was published by the Hungarian Theater Institute (OSZMI) in 1990.